-When inspectors require services available in Mauritius, including the use of equipment, in connection with the performance of inspections, the Government of Mauritius shall facilitate the procurement of such services and the use of such equipment by inspectors.
+When inspectors require services available in the Netherlands Antilles, including the use of equipment, in connection with the performance of inspections, the Netherlands Antilles shall facilitate the procurement of such services and the use of such equipment by inspectors.

-The Government of Mauritius shall have the right to have inspectors accompanied during their inspections by representatives of the Government of Mauritius, provided that inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.
+The Netherlands Antilles shall have the right to have inspectors accompanied during their inspections by representatives of the Netherlands Antilles, provided that inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.

-The Agency shall inform the Government of Mauritius of:
+The Agency shall inform the Kingdom of the Netherlands and the Netherlands Antilles of:

-- (a) The results of inspections, at intervals to be specified in the Subsidiary Arrangements; and - (b) The conclusions it has drawn from its verification activities in Mauritius, in particular by means of statements in respect of each material balance area, which shall be made as soon as possible after a physical inventory has been taken and verified by the Agency and a material balance has been struck.
+(a) The results of inspections, at intervals to be specified in the Subsidiary Arrangements; and

+(b) The conclusions it has drawn from its verification activities in the Netherlands Antilles, in particular by means of statements in respect of each material balance area, which shall be made as soon as possible after a physical inventory has been taken and verified by the Agency and a material balance has been struck.

-Nuclear material subject or required to be subject to safeguards under this Agreement which is transferred internationally shall, for purposes of this Agreement, be regarded as being the responsibility of the Government of Mauritius:
+Nuclear material subject or required to be subject to safeguards under this Agreement which is transferred internationally shall, for purposes of this Agreement, be regarded as being the responsibility of the Netherlands Antilles:

-- (a) In the case of import into Mauritius, from the time that such responsibility ceases to lie with the exporting State, and no later than the time at which the material reaches its destination; and - (b) In the case of export out of Mauritius, up to the time at which the recipient State assumes such responsibility, and no later than the time at which the nuclear material reaches its destination.
+- (a) In the case of import into the Netherlands Antilles, from the time that such responsibility ceases to lie with the exporting State, and no later than the time at which the material reaches its destination; and - (b) In the case of export out of the Netherlands Antilles, up to the time at which the recipient State assumes such responsibility, and no later than the time at which the nuclear material reaches its destination.

 The point at which the transfer of responsibility will take place shall be determined in accordance with suitable arrangements to be made by the States concerned.
-Neither Mauritius nor any other State shall be deemed to have such responsibility for nuclear material merely by reason of the fact that the nuclear material is in transit on or over its territory, or that it is being transported on a ship under its flag or in its aircraft.
+Neither the Netherlands Antilles nor any other country shall be deemed to have such responsibility for nuclear material merely by reason of the fact that the nuclear material is in transit on or over its territory, or that it is being transported on a ship under its flag or in its aircraft.

-- (a) The Government of Mauritius shall notify the Agency of any intended transfer out of Mauritius of nuclear material subject to safeguards under this Agreement if the shipment exceeds one effective kilogram, or if, within a period of three months, several separate shipments are to be made to the same State, each of less than one effective kilogram but the total of which exceeds one effective kilogram. - (b) Such notification shall be given to the Agency after the conclusion of the contractual arrangements leading to the transfer and normally at least two weeks before the nuclear material is to be prepared for shipping. - (c) The Government of Mauritius and the Agency may agree on different procedures for advance notification. - (d) The notification shall specify: - (i) The identification and, if possible, the expected quantity and composition of the nuclear material to be transferred, and the material balance area from which it will come: - (ii) The State for which the nuclear material is destined; - (iii) The dates on and locations at which the nuclear material is to be prepared for shipping; - (iv) The approximate dates of dispatch and arrival of the nuclear material; and - (v) At what point of the transfer the recipient State will assume responsibility for the nuclear material for the purpose of this Agreement, and the probable date on which that point will be reached.
+- (a) The Netherlands Antilles shall notify the Agency of any intended transfer out of the Netherlands Antilles of nuclear material subject to safeguards under this Agreement if the shipment exceeds one effective kilogram, or if, within a period of three months, several separate shipments are to be made to the same State, each of less than one effective kilogram but the total of which exceeds one effective kilogram. - (b) Such notification shall be given to the Agency after the conclusion of the contractual arrangements leading to the transfer and normally at least two weeks before the nuclear material is to be prepared for shipping. - (c) The Netherlands Antilles and the Agency may agree on different procedures for advance notification. - (d) The notification shall specify: - (i) The identification and, if possible, the expected quantity and composition of the nuclear material to be transferred, and the material balance area from which it will come: - (ii) The State for which the nuclear material is destined; - (iii) The dates on and locations at which the nuclear material is to be prepared for shipping; - (iv) The approximate dates of dispatch and arrival of the nuclear material; and - (v) At what point of the transfer the recipient State will assume responsibility for the nuclear material for the purpose of this Agreement, and the probable date on which that point will be reached.